 What were your first impressions of Ghana?

-What made you decide when you finished your education that volunteering was something that was right for you?
+What made you decide when you graduated that volunteering was something that was right for you?

-You’ve volunteered multiple times, and I think that each time, because you’ve done it before, you learn something new that you can then apply to the next experience.
+I’ve volunteered multiple times, and I think that each time, because you’ve done it before, you learn something new that you can then apply to the next experience.”

 I think one of the first things was, from previous volunteering, I really realised that if you can pick up a little bit of language, locally, it’s really good.
 It’s a great way to ice-break with people and to show that you’re a bit more invested in being in the place, you’re not just a tourist travelling through, you’re actually going be staying there for a while.
 And it’s a great way to start a conversation.
 And obviously kids love sharing with you their language and talking to you about how you say things and correcting you, it’s always quite entertaining for them.